-We have walked the Bondi to Coogee coastal walk many times since we love the scenery.
-For us it takes double the time said in travel brochures, it takes us half a day.
+As we really love the scenery we have walked the Bondi to Coogee coastal walk many times in both directions.
+As we like the walk so much we walk very slowly and walking takes double the time said in Sydney brochures.
+The Bondi to Coogee walk takes us half a day.

-We like swimming in ocean waters once or twice along the route, and it may happen that we get hungry and stop somewhere for a meal.
+We have to swim in ocean waters, at least once or twice along the way, and it can happen that we get hungry and stop somewhere to have a meal.

-Here you can see pictures from along the route, showing some of the best Sydney beaches.
+Here you can see pictures from along the Bondi to Coogee walk that takes you to some of Sydney’s best beaches.

 Bondi to Coogee Coastal Walk Map